Cross Data Center Replication (XDCR)

 What Can Be Replicated

 XDCR only replicates bucket data; it does not replicate indexes.
-Indexes must be replicated manually, or by administrator-provided automation.
-When the index-definitions are pushed to the destination cluster, the indexes are regenerated there.
+Administrators must replicate indexes manually or through automated processes.
+When administrators push index-definitions to the destination cluster, the destination cluster regenerates the indexes.

 Replication Direction